demisto/content-docs/docs/indicators/url-extraction.md

 The Cortex XSOAR URL indicator type is built using regular expression and a formatting script.
-The following describes the URL indicator components and what output you should expect when extracting indicators of type URL.
+The following describes the URL extraction components and what output you should expect when extracting indicators of type URL.

 ## URL Extraction Components